NikolasAndreou83/VITON_APP/README.md

 VITON_APP is a custom, commercial-ready reimplementation of the VITON pipeline for virtual try-on, based on Zalando-style datasets.

-This repository currently implements Phase 1: WarpNet training, which learns to warp a clothing mask to match the target person pose.
+This repository implements Phase 1 (WarpNet) and Phase 2 (RenderNet) of a VITON-style virtual try-on pipeline.
+WarpNet learns to warp a clothing mask to the target person pose, and RenderNet synthesizes the final try-on image.

 The project is designed to be:
 	•	modular